 • Setting a large and conservative $\Delta$ of say 10 minutes may indeed always faithfully model the real world.
 However, protocol designers who depend on $\Delta$ may incur very long timeouts and hence degrade performance.

-• Setting a small and aggressive $\Delta$ of say 0.1 seconds may actually not always faithfully model the real world.
+• Setting a small, aggressive $\Delta$ (e.g., 0.1s) may not always match the real world.
 This means that protocols whose safety depends on this bound may suffer safety violations in the real world.

 Second, even if you think you found a magical sweet spot for $\Delta$, imagine a sender that broadcasts a message to two receivers, one message arrives after $\Delta - \epsilon$ time and the other after $\Delta + \epsilon$.
 Here the real world would behave differently than the model and this could again potentially cause safety problems.

 To overcome the problems with synchrony, the asynchronous model forces protocol designers to assume nothing about network delays.
-The outcome is often very robust protocols:
+The result is often robust protocols:

 • Since they do not depend on any time bound, message delays cannot cause unexpected safety violations.